rtmigo/xrandom_dart/README.md

     feedMonteCarloSimulation(random.nextDouble());
 ```

-You tried to create `XrandomHq` on Node.js but got `UnsupportedError`:
+If you tried to create `XrandomHq` on Node.js but got `UnsupportedError`:

 ``` dart
 final random = XrandomHqJs();  // works on all platforms